Some toy models of self-organized criticality in percolation: Definitions and notations

-All these notations naturally extend to percolation configurations on the edges of the box~$\Lambda(n)$.
-Thus, for~$\omega:\En\rightarrow\acc{0,1}$ and~$x\in\Lambda(n)$, we will write~$C(x,\,\omega)$ (or~$C(x)$) for the set of vertices in~$\Lambda(n)$ which are connected to~$x$ in~$\Lambda(n)$ by an open path in the configuration~$\omega$.
-When it is not clear whether we consider paths which stay in the box or not, for example if~$\omega$ is defined on~$\Ed$, we will specify~$C_{\Lambda(n)}(x)$ to denote the set of vertices which are connected to~$x$ by an open path with all its intermediate vertices belonging to~$\Lambda(n)$, i.e., the cluster of~$x$ in the configuration restricted to~$\En$.
+All these notations naturally extend to percolation configurations restricted to the box~$\Lambda(n)$.
+Thus, for~$\omega:\En\rightarrow\acc{0,1}$ and~$x\in\Lambda(n)$, we will write~$C(x,\,\omega)$ (or~$C(x)$) for the set of the vertices in~$\Lambda(n)$ which are connected to~$x$ in~$\Lambda(n)$ by an open path in the configuration~$\omega$.
+When it is not clear whether we consider paths which stay in the box or not, for example if~$\omega$ is defined on~$\Ed$, we will specify~$C_{\Lambda(n)}(x)$ to denote the set of the vertices which are connected to~$x$ by an open path with all its intermediate vertices belonging to~$\Lambda(n)$, i.e., the cluster of~$x$ in the configuration restricted to~$\En$.